Super Friends

-Super Friends is an American animated television series about a team of superheroes, which ran from 1973 to 1985 on ABC as part of its Saturday-morning cartoon lineup.
+Super Friends is an American animated television series about a team of superheroes which ran from 1973 to 1985 on ABC as part of its Saturday-morning cartoon lineup.
 It was produced by Hanna-Barbera and was based on the Justice League of America and associated comic book characters published by DC Comics.

-The name of the program (and the Justice League members featured with the Super Friends) has been variously represented (as Super Friends and Challenge of the Superfriends, for example) at different points in its broadcast history.
-There were a total of 93 episodes and two backdoor-pilot episodes of The New Scooby-Doo Movies, with Batman and Robin appearing in "The Dynamic Scooby-Doo Affair" and "The Caped Crusader Caper".
+The title of the series varied from season to season, as did the superheroes on the team.
+Nine seasons, comprising a total of 93 episodes, were produced.

 Series titles

 Over the years, the show existed under several titles: